 If much of this fixed monthly debt can be paid off with a new line of credit from Hitch, the monthly payment obligations could fall by hundreds or thousands of dollars per month depending upon a wide variety of factors like loan terms, rates, borrower creditworthiness, and loan-to-value ranges.

 After completing your budget, please start checking your home value estimates online for an approximate current market value range.
 While your home may be incredibly unique and have many more upgrades to it than your neighbors, these online estimates can be a great starting point.
 At a later date, the appraisal report will provide you with a more detailed and thorough value analysis.
 Next, please review the information about the HELOC funding solution that can help you pay off your debts sooner rather than later.
 Hitch has leveraged and combined advanced technology, the online loan application process, and access to capital for our clients so that it’s more simple and at a faster application and approval pace.
-To learn more details about the Hitch digital HELOC, please see what your offer could be here.

 New and used automobile loans also reached all-time record highs in recent times.
 In late 2022, automobile loans hit $1.52 trillion dollars.
 The automotive research company named Edmunds released data showing that the average monthly payment for a new car was $717 and $563 for a used car near the end of 2022.
 By comparison, new and used cars five years prior were $525 and $389, respectively.